lazeromlet/lazeromlet/README.md

 - 👋 Hi, I’m @lazeromlet (Gabe Gunnink)
   -- GVSU Fall '21
 - 👀 I’m interested in snowboarding, growing, and lifting
-- 🌱 I’m currently learning flutter and dart
+- 🌱 I’m currently in my last year of college

 <!---
 lazeromlet/lazeromlet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.